It birthed after putting in hours on the Hurricane Net as Superstorm Sandy clobbered the nation’s east coast. There should be some system of providing

-providing aid to the Ham Radio operators in major undertakings.
-In Canned Ham, we had the facility, the repeater, and some of the creature comforts
+aid to the Ham Radio operators in major undertakings.
+In Canned Ham, we had the facility, the repeater, and some of the creature comforts that might

 As can be the case in buying used, I purchased someone else’s nightmare.
 It didn’t start out that way.
 The sales person immediately grasped the

-arrangement inside that fit our purposes.
-It is 23 feet, long enough for some space inside yet of the size that can be backed into a parking lot space
+inside that fit our purposes.
+It is 23 feet, long enough for some space inside yet of the size that can be backed into a parking lot space for public service

-look deeper.
+deeper.
 As we pulled wall board and rolled back the linoleum, there is was: a stinky, moldy mess of rotten wood under the flooring.
+The wood framing

+flooring had already been partially replaced indicated the prior owner had attempted to repair the problem, but failed.
+Back to the dealer I went.
 The

-that the flooring had already been partially replaced indicated the prior owner had attempted to repair the problem, but failed.
-Back to the dealer

-I went.
-The sales rep, service manager and owner all spent a lengthy period of time with me looking over the situation.
-They were professional,
+sales rep, service manager and owner all spent a lengthy period of time with me looking over the situation.
+They were professional, helpful and

-helpful and understood my plight.
-Though sold “As-Is”, they agreed to replace the floor framing and bolster the underpinnings to make the trailer
+understood my plight.
+Though sold “As-Is”, they agreed to replace the floor framing and bolster the underpinnings to make the trailer solid again.

-had to do was trim off the front skin, and we were in!
+to do was trim off the front skin, and we were in!
 EBay, here I come…and a suitable window was soon delivered.
-I was also able to find a window
+I was also able to find a window cover from

 Now- it’s back to replacing floor and walls and getting the trailer ready to operate.